Introduction

 10 causes of uti | urinary tract infection

 The urinary system plays a vital role in the body’s waste elimination process.
 The kidneys filter waste products from the blood, producing urine that travels through the ureters to the bladder.
-From the bladder, urine is expelled through the urethra.
+From the bladder, pee is expelled through the urethra.
 When bacteria enter the urinary tract, it can disrupt this delicate system, causing an infection.
-Thus, developing urinary tract infection.
+When that happens, signs of infection occur such as more presence of white blood cells than red blood cells.

-Anyone can get UTI, but it is more prevalent with women.
-That’s because of shorter urethra in females, which allows bacteria to reach the bladder more easily.
-Once the bladder is infected, the patient can experience pain and discomfort, especially during urination.
+Anyone can get UTI, but it is more prevalent with women due to their anatomy.
+Female anatomy involves shorter urethra, which allows bacteria to reach the bladder more easily.
+Once the bladder is infected, the patient can experience symptoms of a UTI like pain and discomfort, especially during urination.

-If this continue to persist, possible complications may happen as the infection can affect the kidneys.
+If this continues to persist, possible complications may happen such as kidney infection, bladder infection, and other kidney diseases.
 That’s why patients are encouraged to consult with a doctor early on for initial diagnosis and prevention plans.
-Doing so, will help the patients analyze their health.
-At the same time, manage their condition before it leads to other complications.
+Doing so will help the patients analyze their health.
+At the same time, manage their condition before it leads to other urinary complications.

 Habit of Wiping From Front to Back

 Proper personal hygiene plays a crucial role in preventing UTI.
 This includes wiping from front to back after using the toilet.
-Wiping from front to back after using the toilet helps to prevent the spread of bacteria from the anal area to the urethra, reducing the risk of infection.
+Bowels can have certain bacteria that can result in UTI.
+So, wiping from front to back after using the toilet helps to prevent the spread of bacteria from the anal area to the urethra, reducing the risk of infection.
 It is important to use gentle, unscented toilet paper to avoid irritation and potential UTI.

 Improper Genital Hygiene

 Regularly washing the genital area with mild soap and water is another important aspect of personal hygiene that can help prevent UTIs.
 This practice helps to remove any bacteria or debris that may have accumulated, reducing the risk of infection.
-By neglecting to follow proper hygiene, it can increase the probability of developing infection in the urinary tract.
+By neglecting to follow proper hygiene, it can increase the risk of a UTI.
+Thus, making it a known cause of UTI.

 When it comes to bathroom habits, there are several factors to consider in order to minimize the risk of UTIs.
 One important aspect is to urinate frequently.
 By emptying the bladder regularly, any potential bacteria that may have entered the urinary tract can be flushed out, reducing the chances of infection.
 Holding in urine for long periods of time can allow bacteria to multiply, increasing the risk of UTIs.